tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

 In terms of some conceptual differences then;

-* Classes must be instantiated, whereas functions are not.
+* Classes must be instantiated, whereas functions are not
-* When classes are newed up, memory is allocated for the object.
+* When classes are newed up, memory is allocated for the object
 * Memory need only be allocated once for functions.
-They are stored in the "permanent" area of the heap.
+They are stored in the "permanent" area of the heap
-* Objects act on their own data, functions act on unrelated data.
+* Objects act on their own data, functions act on unrelated data
-* Static class methods in Java are roughly equivalent to functions.
+* Static class methods in Java are roughly equivalent to functions

 ### Some Concrete Differences